by-jp/www.byjp.me/content/curiosities.md

 ## Art and Creativity

 * As I travel I like to take 30 second video clips of the peaceful places.
-I visit the 🧘‍♂️&nbsp;[site I made for them](https://30s.byjp.me/) when I want to relax for a moment.
+I visit the 🧘&nbsp;[site I made for them](https://30s.byjp.me/) when I want to relax for a moment.
 * My friend created a beautiful alphabet, I turned it into a font and 👨‍🎤&nbsp;[performance microsite](https://caspian.byjp.me).
 Read or listen to 📖&nbsp;[the story right here](/posts/the-beauty-of-type).
 * I once studied biomedical physics, so when I had an MRI of my head I jumped at the opportunity to extract a 3D model of my brain and 🧠&nbsp;[render it in WebGL online](https://brain.byjp.me/).
 * I built a clockface that counts 🕰&nbsp;[the seconds since I was born](https://tictoc.byjp.me/).
 In binary.